 The FileHold server can send notification emails or email directly from users.
 Outbound email settings must be configured to allow FileHold to send email.
 Some of these emails may be routine like notifying users about workflow tasks, document lifecycle operations, Courier messages or may be critical to the operation of your system like repository space low warnings.
 Your email server may also need configuration to support emails from FileHold.

-You may need to create an email account on your email server in order for FileHold to use this feature.
+You may want to create a new email account on your email server for use with this feature.
+For example, [email protected].

 To set the outbound email settings

 - In Web Client, go to Administration > Full Administration Menu > System Configuration > Settings > General.

 - In the Outbound Email Settings area, enter the Reply-to email address.
 This is the email account that will be used as the "from" address in the outbound email.
 This name must be a valid email address and may need to conform to requirements of your email server.
 Your email administrator may need to create an email account for this address if your email server requires authentication.

 If your email server required authentication, the reply-to address you choose will likely need to be authorized to be used with the credentials that are provided.
 Often this will mean the user name will be the same as the reply-to address.

 - Enter the outgoing SMTP server address.
 Please check with your email administrator for this address.

 - Enter the SMTP server port number.
 The default is 25.
 Please check with your email server, internal firewall and network system administrator(s) for more details.

 SMTP ports are generally assigned to port 25 for unencrypted messages and 587 for encrypted messages.
 Please check with your email server, internal firewall and network System Administrator for more details.
 Some email servers may support port 465 for encrypted messages.
 This port is used for implicit encryption.
 FileHold only supports explicit encryption used with port 587.